Basics of Monitoring, Evaluating and Deviating from the Strategic Plan

 - Library’s Strategic Planning Blog

-As stated several times throughout this library topics (and in materials linked from it), too many strategic plans end up collecting dust on a shelf.
+As stated several times throughout this library topic (and in materials linked from it), too many strategic plans end up collecting dust on a shelf.
 Monitoring and evaluating the planning activities and status of implementation of the plan is — for many organizations — as important as identifying strategic issues and goals.
 One advantage of monitoring and evaluation is to ensure that the organization is following the direction established during strategic planning.

 The above advantage is obvious.
 Adults tend to learn best when they’re actually doing something with new information and materials and then they’re continuing to reflect on their experiences.
 You can learn a great deal about your organization and how to manage it by continuing to monitor the implementation of strategic plans.